chgiak/hugo-blox-builder/starters/academic-cv/content/publication/GIS Scene Explorer, an Intelligent Navigation Tool for  Georeferenced Scenes/index.md

 ---
-title: 'A Collaborative Framework for Virtual Globe Based 3D City Modeling'
+title: 'GIS Scene Explorer, an Intelligent Navigation Tool for Georeferenced Scenes'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Christos P. Yiakoumettis
+  - Christos Yiakoumettis
   - Georgios Bardis
   - Georgios Miaoulis
   - Dimitri Plemenos